Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control: Local Resampler Algorithm

-Indeed, this approach would produce similar distributional properties to $\bm{x} _i$ in terms of sample average and covariance.
-However, the obvious problem with such a method is that it heavily relies on the distributional assumption which, in fact, will fail almost certainly with real data sets.
-The copulas are popular choices as $F(.)$ in the literature.
-It is possible to create a copula with different marginal distributions for each variable.
-This may require meticulous review of the original sample, preprocessing of the variables, and selection of the distribution family for marginal distributions of each variable.
+Indeed, this approach can produce distributional properties similar to \( \bm{x}_i \) in some respects.
+However, a significant drawback is its strong dependence on distributional assumptions.
+For instance, copulas can be employed to estimate distributions \( F(\cdot) \), providing flexible choices for the marginal distribution of each variable in the dataset.
+Yet, this method necessitates a detailed analysis of the original sample, preprocessing of the variables, and the selection of the appropriate distribution family for each variable's marginal distribution.

-Another problem is the high dimensionality.
-The problem can be solved by relying on parametric distributions or by dimension-reduction methods such as functional Principal Component Analysis \citep{Meyer_Nagler_2021}.
-The existing approaches can be facilitated with this paper's methodology, but this paper shows that the proposed methodology is efficient and robust even with strong parametric distributional assumptions.
+Another challenge is managing high dimensionality.
+This can be addressed by relying on parametric distributions or employing dimension-reduction methods like functional Principal Component Analysis \citep{Meyer_Nagler_2021}.
+While existing approaches can benefit from the methodology presented in this paper, our findings demonstrate that LR performs well even under strong parametric distributional assumptions.